Lakshmi-Gup/Assignment/README.md

 # Assignment
-I build this assignment for Associate Software Engineer
+I build this assignment for Associate Software Engineer.